JGI-Bioinformatics/jaws/CONTRIBUTING.md

 JAWS uses Flake8 to test for PEP 8 conformance.
 PEP 8 is a series of style guides for Python that provide suggestions for everything from variable naming to indentation.
 Your PR needs to comply with PEP 8 in order to be accepted.

-Testing for PEP 8 compliance is easy.
-You’ll want to install the flake8 command:
+Testing for PEP 8 compliance is easy:

 ```
-[MAKEFILE]
+make test

+# or partial tests with

+make test-client
+make test-site
+make test-central
 ```

 Most of the error messages are straightforward, but if you don’t understand what they mean, please ask questions about them when you submit your PR.